aMyTimed/system/README.md

 # `system`

-Welcome to this NixOS config.
+simple clean modular NixOS `home-manager` system

+## Usage

-All you need to do to get started is run `./apply.sh`.
-It'll automatically set everything up for your hardware and apply it.
+all you need to do to get started is run `./apply.sh` on nixos

-This system has only been tested on NixOS, it may not work on other systems.
+## Features

+- super clean and modular
+- good
+- easy to understand
+- good

+## License

+comign soon